ssc-sp/datahub-docs/UserGuide/Databricks/Connecting-Google-API.md

 Search for the services you may need such as "BigQuery API", "BigTable API", "Earth Engine API", etc. It should then appear in the search results.
 Click on it, then click on "Enable".

 ## 3. Create a Service account and obtain a private key.

-Once you have enabled the Earth Engine API in your project, open the navigation menu and click on "IAM & Admin":
+Once you have enabled the APIs you need in your project, open the navigation menu and click on "IAM & Admin":

 ![341174751_558854192793790_2404372516710887907_n](https://user-images.githubusercontent.com/56747050/233416480-e9e68e01-6d9f-4db2-9235-9fd68c03a500.png)